Nova-xiao/SPFuzz/README.md

 # AFL-SYS

 ## Installation
 * AFL-SYS depends on a kernel module named NoDrop.
+First, run NoDrop/scripts/getmusl.sh to get musl.
-Enter NoDrop/build and use cmake to install:
+Then enter NoDrop/build and use cmake to install:
 ```
 cmake ..
 make load